Andrew Dudley: In Scotland, 1547–1548

 In early 1547 Protector Somerset, the English regent, was contemplating to take up the War of the Rough Wooing once more to press home the agreed marriage of Edward VI and Mary Queen of Scots.
 On 27 February Andrew Dudley was appointed admiral of the fleet.
 He was to oversee the "annoyance of the Scots" in the North Sea and to interrupt the shipping of munition from France to Scotland.
+He was ordered to show his fleet near St Andrews Castle to encourage the besieged allies of England.

 On 7 March he captured one of the Scottish principal ships, the Great Lion off Dover, giving her a broadside from the Pauncey (correctly the Pensée, sometimes called the Pansy).
 Odet de Selve, the French ambassador in London, gained a detailed account from Nicolas d'Arfeville, a French painter and cartographer.
 Dudley was 30 miles from Yarmouth when he saw the Great Lion, with the Lyonesse, the Mary Gallante and another unnamed Scottish ship.
 The Great Lion was overwhelmed by superior firepower, and the others surrendered, excepting the unnamed ship.
 The Lion was lost while being towed to Yarmouth when she grounded on a sandbank.
 Those on board were brought as prisoners to the Tower of London, and at least one notable passenger was killed in the firefight.
 The Privy Council sent Dudley a letter of commendation on 10 March 1547 for "his hardy enterprise against the Scots" with more detailed instructions.
 Dudley was told to lay up the Pauncey and other ships for repair; he was to release his Scottish prisoners, except notables, "gentlemen of estimation", and 40 sailors judged to be the best seamen and pilots.
 Those released would pay their ransom at £4 for a master or officer, and 40 shillings a sailor or mariner.

 Dudley then sailed North to treat with the Fife lairds who had killed Cardinal Beaton.
 They were holding St Andrews Castle against the Regent Arran with his eldest son James Hamilton as hostage.
 The lairds, who became known as the "Castilians", signed a contract with Dudley, according to which they were to receive English aid to hold the castle against the Scottish government: for the better ... surity of themselves and His Majesty's friends in Scotland and the advancement and perfection of the said marriage [as well as] a perpetual peace, unity and ... natural love between both the realms.